pkgcore/pkgcore/doc/dev-notes/framework/intro.rst

-What *isn't* obvious is that since a repository set gets handed instantiated repositories, each repo, *including* the set instance, can should be able to have it's own cache (this is assuming it's ebuild repos through and through).
+What *isn't* obvious is that since a repository set gets handed instantiated repositories, each repo, *including* the set instance, can should be able to have its own cache (this is assuming it's ebuild repos through and through).
 Why?
 Cache data doesn't change for the most part exempting which repo a cpv is from, and the eclass stacking.
 Handled individually, a cache bound to portdir *should* be